-I will email each of you a url to get your personal bomb.
-Your bomb is packaged in a file called bombk.tar, where k is a positive integer.
+I will email each of you a file called bombk.tar, where k is a positive integer.

 Save the bombk.tar file to a (protected) directory in which you plan to do your work.
 Then give the command: tar -xvf bombk.tar.
 This will create a directory called ./bombk with the following files: